otto-torino/DataTable/README.md

 - Client: manages a whole set of data (pagination, sorting and filtering can be addressed by the table itself clientside)
 - Rtk: manage a set of data retrieved through RTK query (server-side pagination sorting and filtering)

-It's designed to work with MUI, but you can write yoor own adapter to support other design frameworks
+It's designed to work with MUI, but you can write your own adapter to support other design frameworks

 ## Dependencies

-- styled-components
+- ramda
 - smooth-dnd
-- redux (if using RTK DataTable)
-- react-redux (if using RTK DataTable)
-- @reduxjs/toolkit (if using RTK DataTable)
-- ramda
 - react-csv

+If using the RTK variant:

+- redux
+- react-redux
+- @reduxjs/toolkit

+If using the MUI adapter:

+- styled-components
 - @fontsource/roboto
 - @mui/icons-material
 - @mui/material